 1. The Contractor may, [solely for the purpose of raising financing to effect its obligations under an exploitation contract and only with the prior consent of the Sponsoring State or States and of the Council, based on the recommendations of the Commission], mortgage, pledge, lien, charge or otherwise encumber all or part of its interest under an exploitation contract.

-2. In seeking consent under this regulation, a Contractor shall disclose to the Council and Commission the terms and conditions of any such encumbrance referred to in paragraph 1 above and its potential impact on the activities under the exploitation contract in the event of any default by the Contractor.
+2. [In seeking consent under this regulation,] [ [A] [The] Contractor shall disclose to the Council and Commission the terms and conditions of any such encumbrance referred to in paragraph 1 above and its potential impact on the activities under the exploitation contract in the event of any default by the Contractor.

-3. As a condition to giving consent under this regulation, the Authority shall request evidence that the beneficiary of any encumbrance referred to in paragraph 1 above shall agree either, upon foreclosure, to undertake Exploitation activities in accordance with the requirements of the exploitation contract and these regulations, or to transfer the mortgaged property only to a transferee that fulfils the requirements of paragraphs 4 and 5 of regulation 23 .
+3. [As a condition to giving consent under this regulation,] [the] [The] Authority shall request evidence that the beneficiary of any encumbrance referred to in paragraph 1 above shall agree either, upon foreclosure, to undertake Exploitation activities in accordance with the requirements of the exploitation contract and these regulations, [in which case the beneficiary must fulfil the requirement of paragraph 4 and 5 of regulation 23] or [] [that such a beneficiary shall] transfer the mortgaged property only to a transferee that fulfils the requirements of paragraphs 4 and 5 of regulation 23 [as determined by the Commission].

-4. In giving consent under this regulation, the Council may require that the beneficiary of the encumbrance referred to in paragraph 1 above:
+4. [] [] [The] Council may require that the beneficiary of the encumbrance referred to in paragraph 1 above:

-(a) Shall subscribe to any internationally adopted standards for the extractive industries which are widely accepted; and
+(a) Shall subscribe to any internationally adopted standards for the extractive industries which are widely accepted [including environmental and social governance standards, with reference to relevant Standards and Guidelines where relevant]; and

 (b) Shall be properly regulated through a national financial conduct authority in accordance with the Guidelines.

 5. A Contractor shall file with the Seabed Mining Register a summary of any agreement that results or may result in a transfer or assignment of an exploitation contract, part of an exploitation contract or any interest in an exploitation contract, including registration of any security, guarantee, mortgage, pledge, lien, charge or other encumbrance over all or part of an exploitation contract.
+[Nothing in this regulation shall relieve a Contractor of any obligation or liability under its exploitation contract].

-6. The Authority shall not be obliged to provide any funds or issue any guarantees or otherwise become liable directly or indirectly in the financing of the Contractor’s obligations under an exploitation contract.
+6. The Authority shall [not be obliged to] provide any funds or issue any guarantees or otherwise become liable directly or indirectly in the financing of the Contractor’s obligations under an exploitation contract.